1979 Red River Valley tornado outbreak: Wichita Falls, Texas/Waurika, Oklahoma

-In total, the tornado was on the ground for approximately 70 minutes, with of path 47 mi long, including 36 mi in Texas and 11 mi in Oklahoma.
-Based on aerial surveys of the damage, the Institute for Disaster Research assessed the tornado as reaching F4 intensity and estimated that the tornado's maximum wind speeds reached 175–225 mph.
-The most extreme damage wrought by the tornado occurred at McNiel Junior High School and Southwest National Bank.
-Later engineering analysis of the higher-end damage suggested winds consistent with that of a strong F4 tornado, though there was ample preceding scientific discussion concerning whether or not the extreme damage could be graded as F5-intensity damage.
-Unlike most tornadoes, the corridor of strongest winds associated with the Wichita Falls tornado was unusually wide; the swath of F4-severity damage was nearly 0.5 mi across in vicinity of Ben Milam Elementary School and the Faith Village neighborhood.
-The thunderstorm that produced the Wichita Falls tornado also dropped hail up to 2 in diameter in Wichita Falls north of the tornado path.
-Survivors of the tornado also observed hail the size of golf balls immediately preceding and following passage of the tornado.
-The broader winds associated with the mesocyclone that spawned the Wichita Falls tornado caused light damage throughout much of the city.

 Aftermath

 Within Wichita Falls $63 million in losses were eligible for federal disaster aid.
 The apparent survivability of small interior rooms despite the widespread destruction of homes and businesses encouraged the development of reinforced safe rooms.
 The viability of safe rooms and the high number of fatalities among those who fled their homes led to increased emphasis on seeking indoor shelter in tornado preparedness, as opposed to the older idea of opening windows to reduce tornado damage.

 April 10, 1979, came to be known as "Terrible Tuesday" in the areas affected by the tornadoes along the Oklahoma–Texas border.
 In 1984, the NWS produced a documentary covering the Wichita Falls tornado, titled Terrible Tuesday, in collaboration with the American Red Cross and FEMA.
 One Wichita Falls park features a plaque with the names of the 45 people who died during and after the Wichita Falls tornado, with a tree dedicated to each of the victims.
 Another park near the downtown area bears crape myrtle sculptures symbolizing the city's recovery.

+Map showing the Pearl River in Mississippi.

+The same storm system subsequently caused flooding in Mississippi, known as the 1979 Easter flood was one of the most costly and devastating floods to ever occur in Mississippi, United States, with $500–700 million in damages ($ billion in 2020 dollars).
+It was the result of the Pearl River being overwhelmed by severe rain upstream.
+Floodwaters sent the Pearl River 15 feet above flood stage.
+More than 17,000 residents of Jackson, Flowood, Pearl, Richland, and other settlements in the Jackson metropolitan area were forced from their homes.
+The flooding of the Pearl River placed most of the streets of Jackson, the state's capital city, under several feet of water.

+This flood resulted from the same storm system that, just a few days earlier, produced the Red River valley tornado outbreak that is particularly well-known because of the devastating Wichita Falls, Texas tornado that killed 42, injured over 1,700, left an estimated 20,000 homeless, and caused, in 1979 dollars, approximately $400 million in damages.

+Flood stage at Jackson in 1979 was considered to be 18 feet (relative to the gauge datum on Pearl River), but as of 2004, this stage was set as 28 feet.